xmtp/XIPs/XIPs/xip-10-brandinfo-schema.md

 ## Abstract

-This XIP proposes a schema for sharing brand information as it relates to `conversationId`.
-A standard way to represent this information in conversation `metadata` will enable different front-ends to surface the context captured by `conversationId` in a consistent, user-friendly manner while still affording clients design and UI flexibility.
+This XIP proposes a schema for sharing additional context about a conversation beyond a `conversationId`.
+Having a standard way to provide not only a conversationId, but also conversation metadata will enable different frontends to display useful contextual information in a consistent, user-friendly manner, while still affording apps design and UI flexibility.

 ## Motivation